Deploy the vFXT cluster

 - A public IP address on the cluster controller allows you to use it as a jump host to connect to the Avere vFXT cluster from outside the private subnet.

 - If you create a controller with a public IP address, you should protect the controller VM with a network security group.
-By default, the Avere vFXT for Azure deployment creates a network security group and restricts inbound access to only port 22 for controllers with public IP addresses.
+By default, the Avere vFXT for Azure deployment creates a network security group that restricts inbound access to only port 22 for controllers with public IP addresses.
 You can further protect the system by locking down access to your range of IP source addresses - that is, only allow connections from machines you intend to use for cluster access.

 If you supply an existing virtual network, it must have a storage service endpoint before you create the cluster.
 (For more information, read Plan your Avere vFXT system.)